Steps to Land Back: The Return of Rinihmu Pulteʻirekne from Red Bud Resource Center

-Nearly 5 acres returned to Indigenous hands.
+Nearly 5 acres returned to Indigenous hands!

 Oakland, Unceded territory of Huchiun – The Sogorea Te’ Land Trust and the City of Oakland have returned approximately five acres of land owned by the City to Indigenous stewardship.